 Macarons are tasty treats that many people like to make for dessert on special occasions.
 They’re definitely a bit fancier than many standard desserts, and they can also be a bit tricky to make if you’re not experienced.

-If you’re just trying to make macarons for the first time, then you might be encountering a few issues.
-One issue that leaves people scratching their heads involves macarons not drying properly.
+If you’re just trying to make macarons for the first time, you might be encountering a few issues.
+One issue that leaves people scratching their heads involves them not drying properly.

 Why aren’t your macarons drying and what can be done to prevent this?
 Keep reading to learn about why this might be happening so that you can solve the problem.